geoserver/geoserver/doc/en/user/source/styling/css/properties.rst

       * boolean
       * If true the point symbol will be consider an obstable for labels, no label will overlap it
       * no
+    - * ``mark-anchor``
+      * expression
+      * The part of the mark to place over the point or middle of the polygon.
+        This takes 2 values - x y where x=0 is the left edge of the label, x=1 is the right edge. y=0 is the bottom edge of the label, y=1 is the top edge.
+Specify 0.5 0.5 to centre a label.
+      * yes
+    - * ``mark-offset``
+      * expression
+      * This is for fine-tuning mark-anchor. x and y values specify pixel offsets to adjust the mark position.
+      * yes

 .. _css_properties_line: